 You can see your protein % in Cronometer by tapping on or mousing over the ‘consumed’ circle (shown on the left below) in the app or on the computer.
 We will guide you through this process step by step in the Macros Masterclass, where the Smart Macros algorithm in Nutrient Optimiser will help you tweak your macro targets based on your progress each week.

 Nutrient Density is central to everything we do at Optimising Nutrition.
 However, there is no ‘one-size-fits-all’ solution to solve the puzzle of what food YOU need to prioritise to improve the micronutrient profile of your diet.
 To help you understand what foods and meals you need to focus on, we created a 7-Day Nutrient Clarity Challenge.

 At the end of 7 days of tracking, Nutrient Optimiser will calculate your micronutrient fingerprint (see example below) and identify which foods and meals you need to focus on to get more of the nutrients you are currently getting less of.

 10.13 Nutrient Optimiser

 Nutrient Optimiser is the DDF app’s BIG brother.
-We have been working on this for four years, trying to make it as powerful and straightforward as possible.
+We have been working on this for five years, trying to make it as powerful and simple as possible.
 If you have already done the 7-Day Nutrient Clarity Challenge, you will already have a login.
 If not, you can complete the Quiz at https://nutrientoptimiser.com/ to get set up.
 Optimisers who join our Macros Masterclass or Micros Masterclass get access to all the features of the NO Lab.

 10.14 Join Our Community!